ogratton/Murmurations/src/recordings/`How to convert midi to sheet.md

 Then compile the .ly file with LilyPond to receive the disappointing results.
 WARNING: midi file is overwritten by LilyPond if you just double-click the .ly and are using the same filenames

 (TODO: write another .py to run this.
 Will need to read command from a separate file for cross-platform compat.)

+ALTERNATIVELY AND BETTERLY, JUST USE MUSESCORE.
+IT CAN COPE WITH THE MULTIPLE VOICES BETTER AND YOU CAN CUSTOMISE IT.